-Under the simulation conditions 4, the proportion of objects under each classification were histogrammed according to their pseudorapidity (figure 7.18) and, as expected, the digitized tracker hits are dominated by "lowp_T " hadrons (65-75%) and "low- p_T " leptons (25-35%) at all pseudorapidities.
+Under the same simulation conditions as the rate studies, the proportion of objects under each classification were histogrammed according to their pseudorapidity (figure 7.19) and, as expected, the digitized tracker hits are dominated by "low- p_T " hadrons (65-75%) and "low- p_T " leptons (25-35%) at all pseudorapidities.
 The formation of stubs has some effect in reducing the rate of "low- p_T " leptons and boosting the presence of both "good" leptons and "good" hadrons, but the dominance of "low- p_T " hadrons is still clear.
 Furthermore, the formation of stubs introduces an additional background of "bad" hits that also dominates the "good" signals.